Two Shades of Quark Color: Parallel Canons across the Cold War Divide: Two Colors — Two Narratives

 \subsection{Dubna’s ``color as label'' (1965)}

-In early 1965, Dubna authors proposed an \emph{additional internal quantum number} for quarks—what would soon be called \emph{color}—precisely to reconcile the SU(6) quark spectroscopy with Fermi--Dirac/Pauli constraints in the composite quark model frame \cite{BST1965,Struminsky1965,Tavkhelidze1965,Matveev2006}.
+In early 1965, Dubna authors (see Endnote~{\endnote{ I am aware of the controversy over Struminsky’s primacy in the Dubna quark-color proposal, particularly the exchange between \cite{Struminsky1965} and \cite{Petrov2009}.
+I do not adjudicate that dispute here.
+For purposes of textual citation, I rely on \cite{Struminsky1965} as the only available English translation of Struminsky’s preprint; accordingly, I sometimes refer to the Dubna quark-color model as “Struminsky’s work,” insofar as his JINR preprint is the first published record of the result.
+At the same time, the Bogolyubov group’s working style was manifestly collectivist; irrespective of who first formulated particular claims, the model can be read as the work of a collective subject responsible for the idea and its development.
+This stance parallels the “collective ontologies” that characterize experimental collaborations \cite{Pronskikh2019EPS}.
+In this spirit, individual names in what follows function as convenient signifiers of strands within a shared research program rather than as exclusive claims of authorship.}) proposed an \emph{additional internal quantum number} for quarks—what would soon be called \emph{color}—precisely to reconcile the SU(6) quark spectroscopy with Fermi--Dirac/Pauli constraints in the composite hadron model frame \cite{BST1965,Struminsky1965,Tavkhelidze1965,Matveev2006}.
 In this narrative, color first functions as a \emph{hidden index} that antisymmetrizes the otherwise symmetric spin–flavor wavefunctions and enforces selection rules at the level of residues in amplitudes, while hadrons observed in nature are taken to be \emph{color neutral} (singlets) \cite{Matveev2006,MatveevBaldin2025}.
 The JINR work of 1965 develops a \emph{dynamic} composite-hadron model in which quarks are degrees of freedom yet permanently confined, and only color-singlet hadrons appear as asymptotic states (the free, experimentally detectable particles (like hadrons) long before or after an interaction, which form the basis of the S-matrix formalism)~\cite{MatveevBaldin2025}.
-Color here \emph{labels} unitary-equivalent internal states that do bookkeeping in the residue algebra, the mathematical structure governing the strengths (residues) of bound-state poles in scattering amplitudes, encoding selection rules and symmetry constraints.
+Color here \emph{labels} unitary-equivalent internal states that do bookkeeping in the residue algebra, the mathematical structure governing the strengths (residues) of bound-state poles in scattering amplitudes, encoding selection rules and symmetry requirements.
 No explicit gluon dynamics is posited at this stage.